Onza comes back to America • Ibis goes big • Advocates fight to protect Sea Otter land

 Advocates fight to protect Sea Otter lands

-MONTEREY, CA (BRAIN) Thursday April 19 2012 5:24 PM MT—A portion of the land used for the Sea Otter Classic cross-country and road race courses is in danger of being developed.
+MONTEREY, Calif.
+(BRAIN) — A portion of the land used for the Sea Otter Classic cross-country and road race courses is in danger of being developed.

 According to Keep Fort Ord Wild's Michael Salerno, a 550-acre subdivision and horse-racing complex is being planned for lands adjacent to the federally owned land used for the bulk of the Sea Otter trail system.
 The area set to be develop includes a trail system locals call "The Happy Trails."